 One of the most important parts of any photographer’s gear should be a tripod but not just any tripod.
 You need a good-quality tripod.
 Both amateurs and pros need a tripod.
-There will be instances such as shooting in low light that will require the use of tripod to avoid those dreaded blurred images.
+There will be instances such as shooting in low light that will require the use of a tripod to avoid those dreaded blurred images.

 If you are using a DSLR camera and a good-sized telephoto lens, you need a tripod that will be able to hold your camera steady under various conditions such as wind and water.
 Simply put, a $100 or even $200 tripod is not the answer but you don’t have to spend a couple thousand dollars either.
 Your camera may only weigh eight pounds so a tripod that will hold a camera that weights 10 pounds may sound sufficient but often times you’ll get a lot of camera shake.
 Don’t waste a hundred or even a couple of hundred dollars on a tripod.
 If you can’t afford what you need, wait and save up.
 It’s well worth the wait.